 Casey solar farm

-While the panel installation is unusual in its flush mounting against a wall, it has been designed to strike a balance between maximum solar gain and stability in the wind, as well as ensuring the panels are easy to install, access and maintain.
+The panels have been designed to strike a balance between maximum solar gain and stability in the wind.
+Mounting them flush against the wall ensures that they are easy to install, access and maintain.